-- Tivoli Storage Productivity Center functions are available using the keyboard for navigation instead of the mouse.
-You can use keys or key combinations to perform operations that can also be done using a mouse.
-However, you must use the mouse to navigate the Topology Viewer and report graphs.
-Standard operating system keystrokes are used for standard operating system operations. - You can use screen readers to read the user interface. - The user interface communicates all information independently of color. - The IBM Tivoli Storage Productivity Center Information Center, and its related publications are accessibility-enabled and include the following accessibility features: - The information center is provided in XHTML 1.0 format, which is viewable in most Web browsers.
-XHTML allows you to view documentation according to the display preferences set in your browser.
-With XHTML, you can use screen readers and other assistive technologies. - All documentation for Tivoli Storage Productivity Center is available in Adobe Portable Document Format (PDF) using the Adobe Acrobat Reader.
-You can access the PDFs from the Printable PDFs topic in the information center at http://publib.boulder.ibm.com/infocenter/tivihelp/v59r1/index.jsp - All images are provided with alternative text, so that users with vision impairments can understand the contents of the images.
+- Keyboard-only operation in the stand-alone GUI and the web-based GUI.
+Restriction: In the stand-alone GUI, you must use the mouse to navigate the Topology Viewer and report graphs. - Interfaces that are commonly used by screen readers. - An information center that includes the following accessibility features: - The information center is provided in XHTML 1.0 format, which is viewable in most web browsers.
+With XHTML, you can view documentation according to the display preferences that are set in your browser.
+XHTML supports screen readers and other assistive technologies. - All documentation for Tivoli Storage Productivity Center is available in Adobe Portable Document Format (PDF) by using the Adobe Acrobat Reader.
+You can access the PDFs from the Printable PDFs topic in the information center at http://publib.boulder.ibm.com/infocenter/tivihelp/v59r1/index.jsp. - All images in the information center are provided with alternative text, so that visually impaired users can understand the contents of the images.